15 Of The Best Places To Hide Easter Eggs, Because Everyone Likes A Challenge

 7. Buried In The Sandbox

-According to an article from The Huffington Post, hiding Easter eggs in sand, birdseed, or even oats is perfect for kids.
+Hiding Easter eggs in sand, birdseed, or even oats is perfect for kids, according to The Huffington Post.
 Letting them dig through something will keep them busy while the older kids hunt down the other eggs, but still keep them included in all the fun.

 8. Under The Steps